gorolykmaxim/upload-server/README.md

 ```

 Allow watching the log file with the specified "absolutePath".
-This endpoint is only available while running the server in `-insecure` mode.
+This endpoint is only available while running the server in `-admin` mode.

 ```
 POST /api/log-watcher/log